ndkoval/lincheck-tutorial/README.md

-# Lincheck at PLDI '24
+# Lincheck Tutorial

-Practical materials for the "Lincheck: A Practical Framework for Testing Concurrent Data Structures on JVM" talk at PLDI '24.
+Practical materials for the "Lincheck: A Practical Framework for Testing Concurrent Data Structures on JVM" tutorial talk.